The Braves finally win a postseason series, ending a streak that was old enough to vote

 As the Braves closed in on the clinch Thursday afternoon — a game in which Atlanta led by just one run in the eighth inning — there was absolutely no evidence any of them were carrying the weight of their awful postseason history.

-It certainly didn’t appear that way when Ozuna, the veteran outfielder who put up career-best numbers after signing a free-agent contract with the Braves during the winter, smashed a two-run homer in the bottom of the eighth, pushing their lead to 3-0, and celebrated with an audacious, pantomimed selfie halfway up the first base line.
+It certainly didn’t appear that way when Ozuna, the veteran outfielder who put up career-best numbers after he signed a free agent contract with the Braves during the winter, smashed a two-run homer in the eighth, pushing their lead to 3-0, and celebrated with an audacious, pantomimed selfie halfway up the first base line.

 Those two decades of postseason futility were melting away, along with any doubts about their starting pitching.
-It would be disrespectful to say the Braves are better than we thought.
-But they’re very, very good.

 Read more on baseball: